-37 Getting the fine down
+38 Getting the fine down

 What is the optimal way in which to get the fine down?
-Does the existence of a compliance programme affect the level of the fine?
+Does a pre-existing compliance programme, or compliance initiatives undertaken after the investigation has commenced, affect the level of the fine?

 There is no optimal way, but timely leniency applications and thorough collaboration with the FCA and, subsequently, the Cartel Court, may get the fine down or even result in immunity from fines.